Quantum reflection: Efficient quantum reflection

 and references therein.
-Such a fit is also in good agreement with a single-dimensional analysis of the scattering of atoms from an attractive potential,.
-Such agreement indicates, that, at least in the case of noble gases and Si surface, the quantum reflection can be described with single-dimensional hermitian potential, as the result of attraction of atoms to the surface.
+Such a fit is also in good agreement with a single-dimensional analysis of the scattering of atoms from an attractive potential.
+Such agreement indicates that, at least in the case of noble gases and a Si surface, the quantum reflection can be described with a single-dimensional hermitian potential, as the result of attraction of atoms to the surface.